lingo-iitgn/lingo-iitgn.github.io/_news/announcement_3.md

 related_posts: false
 ---

-Himanshu Beniwal attended 3 days Language and Technology Summit at New Delhi.
+Himanshu Beniwal attended three days Language and Technology Summit in New Delhi. 😀

 <!-- ***